joeponzio/font-awesome-4-menus/readme.txt

 * Add a single home icon: [fa class="fa-home"]
 * Add a stacked Twitter icon: [fa-stack][fa class="fa-square-o fa-stack-2x"][fa class="fa-twitter fa-stack-1x"][/fa-stack]

-You can also use [any of the Font Awesome icons and options](http://fortawesome.github.io/Font-Awesome "any of the Font Awesome icons and options") with the i class in your theme:
+You can also use [any of the Font Awesome icons and options](http://fontawesome.io/icons/ "any of the Font Awesome icons and options") with the i class in your theme:

 * Add a home icon: `<i class="fa fa-home"></i>`
-* Add a home icon: `<i class="fa fa-home"></i>`
+* Add a Facebook icon: `<i class="fa fa-facebook"></i>`

 = How to I place the icon after my menu text? =